qilingframework/rtfd.io/docs/ida.md

         return hook
 ```

-- Execute Till 0x08048452 and try to Step, custom_step hook will show.
+- Execute Till 0x08048452 and try to Step, custom_step hook will show

 ![](img/ida14.png)

-- Set breakpoint at 0x080484F6 and click `Continue`, custom_continue hook will show.
+- Set breakpoint at 0x080484F6 and click `Continue`, custom_continue hook will show

 ![](img/ida15.png)

 **Change the custom script to take effect immediately?**
 - Just save the script and click `Reload User Scripts`.
-If reload is succeeded, it will show 'User Script Reload'.
+If reload is succeeded, it will show 'User Script Reload'

 ---

 ### Save and Load Snapshot
 - User can save current excution state (That includes Register, Memory, CPU Context), by just clicking `Save Snapshot`
-or `Load Snapshot`.
+or `Load Snapshot`

-- For saving current state, user should select the path to save the file.
+- For saving current state, user should select the path to save the file

 ![](img/ida_save.png)

-- Screen shot below shows how to load the saved state and continue execution.
+- Screen shot below shows how to load the saved state and continue execution

 ![](img/ida_load.png)